One of the most common things a website owner will hear when trying to troubleshoot a problem is a request to “clear the browser cache”.

 There are lots of types of caching, including server-side caching that, you guessed it, has to do with storing resources on the server.
 When a website is under development, usually server side caching is turned off, so that all the changes can be viewed immediately.

-So to summarize, the reason why you would be asked to clear your browser’s cache is to make sure that you are viewing the most up-to-date version of a website’s resources!
+So to summarize, you would be asked to clear your browser’s cache in order to make sure that you are viewing the most up-to-date version of a website’s resources!
 If your browser is storing old files, you might not be seeing the latest version of the website.

 How Can I Clear My Browser’s Cache?